6 Urgent Reasons To Consider An Essential Maintenance Program

 But aside from being legally enforced, it goes without saying that even smallest oversight could put your property and equipment at risk, while also endangering the lives of innocent people who are simply doing their job.

-Given the highly infectious spread of COVID-19, sanitation is a hot-button issue of epic proportions that won’t be going away any time soon, for the simple reason that everybody is at risk of being dangerously exposed.
+Given the highly infectious spread of COVID-19, sanitation is a hot-button issue of epic proportions that won’t be going away any time soon, for the simple reason that everybody is at risk of being exposed.

-That said, if there’s one thing you can count on it’s that the basic measures you’ve come to rely on will no longer be tolerated, since sanitary procedures are sure to become stricter than at any time in the past.
+That said, if there’s one thing you can count on it’s that any basic measures you’ve come to rely on will no longer be tolerated, since sanitary procedures are sure to become stricter than at any time in the past.